 What are the different options to visit Carthage right now?

 There are so many ways to visit Carthage right now!
-You can set up an individual meeting through Zoom, Google Hangouts, FaceTime or phone with your individual admissions director.
+You can set up an individual meeting in person; by phone; or through Zoom, Google Hangouts, or FaceTime.
 You can attend one of our virtual information sessions.
 You can explore Carthage through our virtual tour www.carthage.edu/tour.

-Can I meet with a professor, coach, or a current student while campus is closed to visitors?
+Can I meet with a professor, coach, or a current student?

 Yes!
 We would love to set up a one-on-one meeting with a professor, coach, or even a current student.
 Simply give us a call in the Office of Admissions to set up a time that works best for you.